 Pizza is one of those meals that almost all of us have positive associations towards.
-The mere thought can make us happy, as all good food can.
+The mere thought can make us happy, as all food that we enjoy can.

-Last week I finished the first semester of my Nutritional Medicine degree, a significant milestone for anyone and a huge one for me.
+Last week I finished the first semester of my Nutrition degree, a significant milestone for anyone and a huge one for me.

 Four months of countless study hours, lectures, reading, note-taking, assessment and upheavel.
 It took me way out of my comfort zone and it challenged not only my intellect though my commitment, patience and every single paradigm I’ve come to live by.